Home > Business > CSR > The eco-designer, a green profession serving business performance

 The eco-designer raises awareness and trains internal teams in eco-responsible practices.
 They must also ensure transparent communication on sustainable design choices.
 With a view to the circular economy, they work to ensure that products can be recycled and reused.

-The eco-designer plays a key role in promoting a sustainable corporate culture, in line with the company's CSR approach.
+The eco-designer plays a key role in promoting a sustainable corporate culture, aligned with the company's CSR approach.

 What training and experience is needed to become an eco-designer?